-Due to its location, Mexico is exposed to different natural phenomena that pose a risk to its people:
+Due to its location, Mexico is exposed to different natural phenomena that pose a risk to its population:

 - Two-thirds of the country and more than 37 million people face the constant risk of experiencing a large-scale earthquake in the next ten years.

-- Mexico is one of the countries most vulnerable to the adverse effects of climate change: 15% of its territory, 68% of its population and 71% of its GDP are exposed to risks associated to climate change.
+- Mexico is one of the most vulnerable countries to the adverse effects of climate change: 15% of the territory, 68% of the population and 71% of GDP are exposed to the risks associated with climate change.

-Fundación AXA México is working with governmental institutions, civil society organizations, academia and the private sector to identify and initiate projects that help people, communities and cities in the country to increase their resilience.
+The AXA Mexico Foundation is working together with governmental institutions, ONGs, the academia and the private sector to identify and activate projects that help people, communities and cities to increase their resilience.

-Among our main actions is the formalization of an alliance with the Mexican Red Cross in 2016 to analyze and initiate projects designed to mitigate common risks that can save lives and help protect the most vulnerable.
+Among the main actions we have taken is the signing of an alliance with the Mexican Red Cross in 2016 to analyze and activate projects intended to mitigate common risks that can save lives and help protect the most vulnerable.

-We also work hand in hand with the Coordinación Nacional de Protección Civil y el Centro Nacional de Prevención de Desastres (CENAPRED) [National Civil Protection Agency and National Disaster Prevention Center] to design projects that decrease the risks of natural disasters.
+We also work hand in hand with the National Coordination of Civil Protection (Coordinación Nacional de Protección Civil) and National Center for Prevention of Disasters (Centro Nacional de Prevención de Desastres - CENAPRED) to design projects that reduce the risks of natural disasters.

 Since 2011, the AXA Mexico Foundation has collaborated to face emergencies caused by different natural phenomena: Hurricane “Jova” in Jalisco (2011), floods in Tabasco and Veracruz (2011), earthquake in Guerrero (2012), forest fires in San Luis Potosí (2013), storms “Ingrid” and “Manuel” (2013), Hurricane “Odile” in Baja California (2014), Hurricane “Patricia” in Jalisco (2015), and the earthquakes on September 7th and 19th in Oaxaca and Mexico City (2017).